Boardified is the integrative platform for board development for nonprofit organizations in North America.

 Our mission is to empower Jewish communal organizations to reach their full potential with the support of engaged and prepared volunteer leaders, working in close partnership with senior professionals and vested stakeholders.
 Boardified offers customizable tools, programming, and extensive resources to strengthen nonprofit leadership skills from the inside out.
 We partner with organizations to generate a stronger future for boards, maximize organizations’ impact, and advance the work of the Jewish nonprofit sector.

 The BMI is our signature program for board members, aimed to equip participants with the skills and knowledge necessary to excel in their roles.
-Participants receive 40 hours of comprehensive curriculum in governance, fundraising, roles and responsibilities, finance, strategic leadership, and more.
-This cohort experience is taught by Northwestern University’s Kellogg faculty and practitioners from the Jewish sector, and it integrates best practices in the field such as applied learning, networking, and cross-sector collaborations.
+Participants receive 30 hours of comprehensive curriculum taught by Northwestern University’s Kellogg faculty and practitioners from the Jewish sector.
+Applications for Cohort 5 will open on December 1, 2020.
 Learn more about the program here.

 Staff Professional Development